Green Point Observatory

 The observatory was closed for much of 2007 as further additions were made.
 The two buildings were joined into one, the meeting hall was extended to seat 100 people, and a unisex toilet and library annexe were added.

+During COVID-19 lockdowns, extensive maintenance works were undertaken and the observatory resumed public operations in August 2022.
+The 41cm Selby telescope was upgraded so it is driven by computer, to improve its usability.

 The observatory hosts annual public star parties, an annual astronomy course, group bookings for school/scout/community groups as well as excellent facilities for the members of the Sutherland Astronomical Society to meet, image and conduct research.